Richardjohn-dev/Task-Management-Vue-CSharp/README.md

 This project showcases full-stack development capabilities through the implementation of a sophisticated task orchestration system.
 It demonstrates expertise in both frontend architecture and backend distributed systems design.

+## 📋 Project Background

+This implementation was inspired by a real-world challenge I solved at a previous employer, where we needed to synchronize data across multiple systems while preventing race conditions.
+The production solution eventually expanded to include multiple specialized queue types with a master orchestration layer.
+This repository demonstrates the core pattern that formed the foundation of that larger system.

 ## 🧰 Tech Stack

 ### Frontend